GreatFruitOmsk/pyqtdeploy-mirror/doc/introduction.rst

 (e.g. Python itself and PyQt) both natively and cross-compiling by providing configuration files that can be used by those package's build systems.

-There are some things that :program:`pyqtdeploy` does not do (although this may change in future versions):
+:program:`pyqtdeploy` does not perform auto-discovery of Python standard library modules or third party modules to be included with the application.

-- It does not perform auto-discovery of Python standard library modules or third party modules to be included with the application.
-You must explicitly specify these yourself.
+You must specify these yourself.
+However it does understand the inter-dependencies within the standard library, so you only need to specify those packages that your application explicitly imports.

 Author